siygle/grunt-autoshot/README.md

 grunt.loadNpmTasks('grunt-autoshot');
 ```

-Final and the most important thing, please make sure [**phantomjs**](http://phantomjs.org/) are in your PATH, cause this plugin use it to generate screenshot, so remember [install](http://phantomjs.org/download.html) first.
+Final and the most important thing, please make sure [**phantomjs**](http://phantomjs.org/) are in your PATH, if your windows users, please download the phantomjs zip file and decompress it and don't forget to set the environment variable as phantomjs.exe's path.
+Cause this plugin use phantomjs to generate screenshot, so remember [install](http://phantomjs.org/download.html) it first.

 ## The "autoshot" task